 Lawsuits are pending against Allergan and several other manufacturers generally alleging that they improperly promoted and sold prescription opioid products.
-Approximately 3,100 matters are pending against Allergan.
+Approximately 3,130 matters are pending against Allergan.
 The federal court cases are consolidated for pre-trial purposes in the United States District Court for the Northern District of Ohio under the MDL rules as In re: National Prescription Opiate Litigation, MDL No. 2804.
-Approximately 300 of the claims are pending in various state courts.
-The plaintiffs in these cases, which include states, counties, cities, and Native American tribes, generally seek compensatory damages.
+Approximately 251 of the claims are pending in various state courts.
+The plaintiffs in these cases, which include states, counties, cities, other municipal entities, Native American tribes, union trust funds and other third-party payors, private hospitals, and personal injury claimants, generally seek compensatory and punitive damages.
+In December 2021, a California state court reached a judgment for Allergan and other defendants in the trial of an opioid lawsuit by Orange, Los Angeles, and Santa Clara Counties and the City of Oakland.
+In December 2021, Allergan reached an agreement to settle a lawsuit brought by the State of New York and two New York counties, which also provides all other New York counties and political subdivisions the opportunity to participate in the settlement.